 When the community yard sale rolls around, do you struggle to muster excitement for it?
 Yes, it is a way to get rid of stuff.
-But who has the heart to haul discards outside at 6 a.m. only to stand in the heat for hours and haggle with shoppers over a buck or two?
-And then, at the end of the day, there’s all the stuff that remains.
+But who has the heart to haul discards outside at 6 a.m. only to haggle with shoppers over a buck or two?

 Large household goods and appliances

 Habitat ReStore: These retail outlets generate funds for Habitat for Humanity.
 A friend at who volunteers at the ReStore near her home in Tennessee introduced me to this option.
-I was astonished at the array of things that they sold, including appliances, chandeliers, desk lamps, building materials (like doors and stone), towel racks and more.
+I was astonished at the array of things they sold, including appliances, chandeliers, desk lamps, building materials (like doors and stone), towel racks and more.

 Mattresses, electronics and toxic waste